 The Dumb House is a disturbing story that was beautifully written by John Burnside.
-Luke’s obsession with the tale of the Dumb House, but also with the matter of life and death, and the existence of a soul launch him on a series of dark and twisted actions.
+Luke’s obsession not only with the tale of the Dumb House, but also with the matter of life and death and the existence of a soul launched him on a series of dark and twisted actions.
 I adored being utterly shocked by this book.
 For more on my thoughts about the novel, read my review here.

 The Miniaturist by Jessie Burton

-Which were your favourite books of 2016?
+Which are your favourite books from 2016?
 Tell me in the comments!